nadavmatalon/MCP9802/README.md

 Description:&nbsp;&nbsp;Returns the latest I2C Communication result (see Success/Error codes above)
 Returns:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;byte

+###Extended Functionality*

+(* requires including the 'MCP9802InfoStr_h' file at the top of the sketch)

+__MCP9802InfoStr();__
+Parameters:&nbsp;&nbsp;&nbsp;Name of an initialized MCP9802 instance
+Description:&nbsp;&nbsp;Returns printable string containing detailed information about the device's current settings Returns:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;String

-And, finally, if for whatever reason you wish to destruct an existing MCP9802 object, you can use the following line to do so:
+Finally, if for whatever reason you wish to destruct an existing MCP9802 object, you can use the following line to do so:

 ```
 ~MCP9802 device_name();